We have had solar panels for a few years and they are all working fine. But could cleaning solar panels make them work better?

 - Make sure all the power is off on the panels and inverters before cleaning the panels.

 - Do it in the evening after the sun has gone down.
 So the panels aren’t hot, but its still light enough to see.

 - Make sure you adjust the angle of the brush so its easy to clean.

 - Test the water through the brush before starting to clean the panels.

 Have they made a difference?
 Well I haven’t really noticed much difference yet, I have seen bird poo on it since though.
-But I will keep a close look at it, I will clean them every couple of months now I have the kit.
+I’ll keep a close look at it and will clean them every couple of months now I have the kit.